HakureiReimu-Gensokyo/HakureiReimu-Gensokyo/README.md

 ### Hi there 👋
-My name is Reimu Hakurei.
+My name is Reimu Hakurei.<br>
-I'm a shrine maiden at the Hakurei Shrine.
-(Lately, I've been getting a bit lazy because the upkeep is such a pain...)
+I'm a shrine maiden at the Hakurei Shrine.<br> (Lately, I've been getting a bit lazy because the upkeep is such a pain...)